 Once you complete the steps, the tool will run the necessary scripts to remove the selected apps and services to debloat the system.

-Although the tool works well, it cannot remove many components like Microsoft Edge as they are essential, and removing them will break other features that depend on those components.
+In my test, the tool worked well, but I was not able to remove many components like Microsoft Edge as they are essential, and removing them will break other features that depend on those components.
+Also, at the time of writing, the “Copilot” feature is not listed as a component you can remove with this app, but I have written another dedicated set of instructions to disable it.

 The tool was initially known as “ThisIsWin11” (TIW11), then the name changed to “LoveWindowsAgain,” then it changed to “Debloos,” and now, due to some conflicts with the Microsoft Store, it’s been renamed to “JunkCtrl.”
 This guide has been updated to reflect the latest name and the new process.